IlanaLadis/Ilana-Website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a third-year clinical psychology Ph.D. student working with Bethany Teachman at the University of Virginia.
-My program of research seeks to better understand proximal risk factors for suicide and other mental health problems, with a particular emphasis on problematic social media use and sleep disturbance.
+My program of research seeks to better understand proximal risk factors for suicide and other mental health problems, with an emphasis on problematic social media use and sleep disturbance.
 I am also interested in understanding how people regulate their emotions in daily life.
-My research is supported by the National Science Foundation's Graduate Research Fellowship Program.
+Currently, I am funded by the National Science Foundation's Graduate Research Fellowship Program.